 7. Dealing with an undisclosed medical condition

-If you didn’t tell your insurer about your asthma, and then suffer a severe asthma attack requiring hospitalization overseas, prepare to be seriously out of pocket.
-While there is no obligation for travellers to declare their medical conditions when they purchase a policy, there would be no cover under all sections of the policy for any medical conditions that they do not declare.
-Insurers can refuse to pay claims related to an illness or condition that you didn’t tell them about on your original application, so just be honest with them.
+If you didn’t tell your insurer about a medical condition you have previously been diagnosed with, you could void your claim for any matters that can be related to it.
+For example, if you didn’t disclose information about your asthma, and then suffer a severe asthma attack requiring hospitalisation overseas, you could end up seriously out of pocket.
+While there is no obligation for travellers to declare their medical conditions when they purchase a policy, many include clauses that void cover for medical conditions that were not declared.

 8. Leaving your possessions unattended